-The worst-tasting vitamins in our tests are hands down the Zarbees which one tester spit out and another said tasted like poo.
-Our adult tester felt the texture was strange, and the vitamins look sort of like blood clots.
-We weren't able to get any child to costume the full dose during testing.
+The worst-tasting vitamins in our tests are hands down the Zarbees, which one tester spit out, and another said tasted like poo.
+Our adult tester felt the texture was strange, and the vitamins looked sort of like blood clots.
+We couldn't get any child to consume the full dose during testing.
 Also earning below average rank for taste are the MyKind vitamins, which smell like rotten fruit (in our opinion) and didn't taste much better (according to testers).
 The remainder of the vitamins we tested are middle of the road, and even if they didn't get a thumbs up from testers, they at least didn't refuse to eat them.

-The Zarbee vitamins were all somewhat different in shape, and we wonder if this isn't due to the crumbling nature, the texture, or the granulated coating, but either way, it seems like a poor design or poor quality.
-They also tended to clump together, making dispensing a challenge.
-The My Kind vitamins struggled to be the same size and shape, and once again, the crumbly texture could be to blame.
-It makes us wonder how consistent the vitamin doses are if the vitamins themselves vary in size.
-The L'il Critters, while all the same size and shape, tended to stick and clump together as they are sort of moist to the touch.
-This clumping can become more of an issue as the bottle ages and the gummies start to dry and get sticky in a clump.
-For some, it felt like peeling away individual bears from a hoard of bears to set them free.
-It is hard to say if this is a quality issue or design choice, but it makes dispensing the vitamins challenging, and not every bottle had the same issues.
-However, given the low price and taste test thumbs up, it might be worth messing with for the L'il Critter brand.
+The Zarbee vitamins were somewhat different in shape, and we wonder if this isn't due to the crumbling nature, the texture, or the granulated coating, but no matter the reason, it feels like a poor design or quality.
+They also tended to clump together in our bottle, making dispensing a challenge.
+We touched almost every vitamin just to peel off the dosage amount.
+The My Kind vitamins struggled to be the same size and shape, and once again, the crumbly texture could be the possible culprit.
+It makes us wonder how consistent the vitamin doses are if the vitamins themselves vary so much in size.
+The L'il Critterswere all the same size and shape, but they tended to stick and clump together as they were somewhat moist and sticky.
+This clumping can become more of an issue as the bottle ages and the gummies start to stick together at the bottom of the bottle.
+It is hard to say if this is a quality issue or an intentional design choice, but it makes dispensing the vitamins problematic, and we didn't have the same problem with every bottle.
+However, given the low price and our testers' thumbs up for taste, we think it could be worth the hassle for the L'il Critter brand.

-Alternatively, the MAV vitamins were identical, firm little bears that were easy to dispense and consistent throughout the bottle.
-They are dry and feel sort of hard with no clumping or sticking to the bottom.
+Alternatively, the MAV vitamins were identical; these firm little bears were easy to dispense and consistent throughout the entire bottle.
+They were dry and felt somewhat hard with no clumping of bears or sticking to the bottom of the bottle.
 The Mary Ruth's were also impressive for size, shape, color, and smell consistency.
-Both SmartyPants options were consistent in our tests as well.
+The SmartyPants products were consistent in our tests as well.

-Selecting a great-tasting vitamin to support your child's nutritional needs doesn't have to be a struggle.
-Whether your little one will eat anything or has the discerning palate rivaling that of a wine connoisseur, we think there is a vitamin for everyone in this lineup of impressive supplement options.
+Choosing a palatable vitamin your kids will eat that can support your child's nutritional goals doesn't have to be challenging.
+Whether your child will eat every vegetable on the planet or has a discerning palate rivaling that of a wine connoisseur, we believe there is a kids' vitamin in our lineup of impressive supplements for just about every child.

 — Wendy Schmitz